-This article discusses what stage 2 breast cancer is, some treatment options, and the outlook for stage 2 breast cancer.
+This article discusses what stage 2 breast cancer is, some treatment options, and the outlook for people with stage 2 breast cancer.

-It also explains how to find support, the next steps, and some questions a person can ask a healthcare professional after receiving a diagnosis.
+It also gives some tips on what to do next, including questions a person can ask a healthcare professional after receiving a diagnosis.

-Cancer stages describe the extent to which the cancer has spread and the size of a tumor.
+Breast cancer stages describe the extent to which cancer has spread and the size of a tumor.

 Knowing the stage of cancer a person has helps healthcare professionals determine which treatment plan may be most effective for them.

 Healthcare professionals categorize stage 2 breast cancer into two groups: stage 2A and 2B.
-These are based on tumor size and whether or not the lymph nodes are involved.
+They base these on tumor size and whether or not the lymph nodes are involved.

-In addition to using the numerical stage classifications, healthcare professionals also describe tumors using the tumor, node, metastasis (TNM) staging system.
+In addition to using the numerical stage classifications, healthcare professionals also describe tumors using the tumor, node, metastasis (TNM) staging system that the American Joint Committee on Cancer issued.

 In this system, T describes tumor size, N describes the presence of cancer cells in the lymph nodes, and M describes whether or not the cancer has spread to other areas of the body.